teleprint-me/fixed-point/docs/ieee-notes.md

 ### Conformance

-- We'll need to provide a way to initialize, encode, decode, and free the information.
+- We need to provide a way to initialize, encode, decode, and free the information.

-The other conformance options are typically hardware and/or language dependent.
+Other conformance options are typically hardware and/or language dependent:

 - Providing expected arithmetic formats
-- Providing ability to read and write formats
+- Providing the ability to read and write formats
-- Providing radix formats (base 2 and base 10 respectively)
+- Providing radix formats (base 2 and base 10)

-The last 3 points seem superfluous, especially considering base 2, 10, and 16 are all utilized.
+The last three points seem superfluous, especially considering that base 2, 10, and 16 are all utilized.